dequelabs/axe-core-nuget/README.md

 * The `Deque.AxeCore.Playwright` NuGet package and its source code under the [`packages/playwright/` directory](./packages/playwright) are distributed under the terms of the [MIT License](./LICENSE-Deque.AxeCore.Playwright.txt).
 * The `Deque.AxeCore.Selenium` NuGet package and its source code under the [`packages/selenium/` directory](./packages/selenium) are distributed under the terms of the [MIT License](./LICENSE-Deque.AxeCore.Selenium.txt).
 * The `Deque.AxeCore.Commons` NuGet package, its source code under [`packages/commons/` directory](./packages/commons), its embedded copy of [`axe-core`](https://github.com/dequelabs/axe-core), and all other source code in this repository outside of the `packages/` directory are distributed under the terms of the [Mozilla Public License, version 2.0](./LICENSE-Deque.AxeCore.Commons.txt).
+* The `Deque.AxeCore.HtmlReport` NuGet package, its source code under [`packages/html-report/` directory](./packages/html-report) is distributed under the terms of the [Mozilla Public License, version 2.0](./LICENSE-Deque.AxeCore.HtmlReport.txt).

 Note that the (MIT licensed) `Deque.AxeCore.Playwright` and `Deque.AxeCore.Selenium` NuGet packages each have a dependency on the (MPL licensed) `Deque.AxeCore.Commons` NuGet package.